actris/data-management-plan/DMP/ACTRIS-DMP.md

 ACTRIS data are very diverse, covering numerous measurement methodologies resulting in a considerable diversity of the data collected.
 In accordance with these requirements, the ACTRIS DC is organized in 6 Units.

-The DVAS unit utilize data from all the 5 topical DC units, and produce level 3 products combining various data and also models prodcuibf new and value added data producst.
+The DVAS unit utilizes data from all the 5 topical DC units, and produces level 3 products combining various data and also models products new and value added data products.
 Accordingly, the DVAS data utility can cover all the more specific data utility sections described in sections 3.1 – 3.5.

 #### Outline of data life cycle (workflow and workflow diagram)